 Fiancée Visa / Marriage Visa – Green Card Success Story by Darren and Veronica

 Veronica and I ( Darren) first met at LAX airport.
 We were both part of a group that was flying to Nepal on pilgrimage.
-At that time I was in the USA on a 5 year R1 visa.
+At that time, I was in the USA on a 5-year R1 visa.
 We got along very well on that trip, but it was not until a year later that I saw Veronica again when she moved very near to where I was living in Arizona.
 We started dating and soon moved in together.
-We knew we were right for each other and about a year later we got married.
+We knew we were right for each other, and about a year later, we got married.

 Home / Fiancée and Marriage Home / Approvals Gallery

 In August of 2009 my R1 visa was up, so we had to make a decision on how to move forward.
-At that time, we did not know that we could have stayed in the USA, got married and file for my green card.
+At that time, we did not know that we could have stayed in the USA, gotten married and file for my green card.
 We also both needed to find new work and Veronica found a teaching position in Taiwan, so off we went.
 In Taiwan I decided to start a home Internet business and it started to take off!

 After a year and a half in Taiwan we decided to go back to the UK (my home country) and visit my family.
 This is where we started the process of looking for a lawyer to help me get permanent resident status for the USA through my marriage.